sprk2012/sprk2012-cfp/kuniaki_igarashi_how_to_build_a_Ruby_or_Rails_coding_environment_easily/README.md

 ## My talk description

-The speed of software evolution is fast in the Ruby and Ruby on Rails world.
+Software evolves rapidly in the Ruby and Ruby on Rails world.
 We can try out the benefits of new features quickly, but on the other hand we need to adapt to a changing development environment.
 There are some explanations of how to build a development environment in books and on web sites, but many are old leading to sub-standard solutions.

 In this presentation, I'll explain how to build a coding environment easily on Windows, Mac and the Linux platform.
 I'll also show how you can change it to meet your personal preferences, and point out places you'll need to take care.